JobNmadu/Dyn4cast/README.md

 - *gender* converts age and sex to gender

+- *index_construction* converts indicators of exposure or sensitivity to vector of index

 ## Citation

 The citation information for this package can be obtained easily when